btrindad/chaotic_array_generator/README.md

 Maybe one day I'll fix this up.
 Somethings that might be fun to include are:

-1. Subcommands
+#### Subcommands

-- It might be useful to be able to create one off arrays with particular values
+It might be useful to be able to create one off arrays with particular values

+#### Concurrency

+Right now this is just single threaded.
+It'd be really cool to parallelize it